computational-psychology/hrl/examples/README.md

 python run_experiment.py
 ```

-and type `demo` as the observer name.
+and press Enter when asked for the observer initials, to accept the default
+`DEMO`.
+The `asymmetric_matching/` template ships its demo stimuli under
+`stimuli/DEMO/`, so that name in particular has to match.

 The templates are written to run in the lab, so they select a graphics device
 based on the hostname and load a `lut.csv` calibration file.
 On a machine